 Q1.
 What makes Gen Z fashion different from millennials?

-Millennials leaned on minimalism and curated aesthetics; Gen Z embraces chaos, subcultures, thrift, and values-driven shopping.
+Millennials leaned toward minimalism and curated aesthetics; Gen Z embraces chaos, subcultures, thrift, and values-driven shopping.

 Q2.
 What are popular Gen Z winter looks?